 Such an abrupt heating of the atmosphere brought about a new series of flooding and tsunamis.
 All in all, sea level rose 140 meters between 13,000 BC and 9,000 BC, submerging the continental shelves of all continents and moved the coast lines further inland hundreds of kilometers.
 Which means, if there were any human developments along any coastlines prior to 9,600 BC, then it would have been obliterated by tidal waves or their remnants are now submerged off coast in depths of up to 140 meters, where no scuba diver stumbles onto them.

-Well, needless to say, to be in a small enclosure that cannot be made entirely watertight, would do no good in case of a tidal wave of several hundred feet and in case of extremely severe earthquakes, the structure is not save from collapse.
+Well, needless to say, to be in a small enclosure that cannot be made entirely watertight, would do no good in case of a tidal wave and in case of extremely severe earthquakes, the structure is not save from collapse.
 So, what other type of catastrophe (cosmically induced or other) could it be, that a complete dolmen, including the earth or stone mount covering it, would provide protection against (given it included a plug or door or movable stone slab to seal the entrance)?
 Atmospheric explosions, touch-down fireball activity, extreme lightning and space radiation related events are valid candidates.